pantheon-systems/documentation/source/content/sites.md

 ## Workflows

-When there is a change to the structure of the site, such as a site plan change, newly committed code changes, cleared code cache, an automated backup completes, etc., the status of that event appears in the Workflows dropdown.
+When there is a change to the structure of the site, such as a site plan change, newly committed code changes, cleared code cache, an automated backup completes, etc., the status of that event appears in the <dfn id="workflows">Workflows</dfn> dropdown.
 If the status is red, the transaction failed and more information may be available in the Status or Errors sections.

 When an event has triggered a Workflow, an animated <span class="fa fa-spinner"></span> icon appears to the left of **Workflows**.